Piazza Venezia: Square

 One side of the Piazza is the site of Italy's Tomb of the Unknown Soldier in the Altare della Patria, part of the Monument to Vittorio Emanuele II, first king of Italy.

 The piazza or square is at the foot of the Capitoline Hill and next to Trajan's Forum.
-The main artery, the Via di Fori Imperiali begins there and leads past the Roman Forum to the Colosseum.
+The main artery, the Via dei Fori Imperiali begins there and leads past the Roman Forum to the Colosseum.

 Most tourists in Rome visit the Piazza Venezia, which is a short walk from several of Rome's best known sights, including the Roman Forum, Capitoline Hill, Palazzo Venezia, and the famous Pantheon.

 History

 Capitalizing on this modern and ancient symbolism--and the useful open space--Piazza Venezia was the location of public speeches given by the Italian dictator Mussolini to crowds of his supporters in the 1920s-1940s.

 Excavations

 In 2009, during excavations in the middle of the square for the construction of the Rome C Metro Line (station Venezia), remains of the emperor Hadrian's Athenaeum were unearthed.